David Bryan: Charity work

 Bryan is very active in VH-1's Save the Music program, as well as Only Make Believe.
 He also wrote the anthem for Only Make Believe, "Rockin' All Over the World", with Dena Hammerstein.
-He is an honorary Board member for Only Make Believe, a non-profit organization that brings interactive theatre to chronically ill and disabled children in hospitals and care facilities.
+He is an honorary Board member for Only Make Believe, a non-profit organization that brings interactive theater to chronically ill and disabled children in hospitals and care facilities.
 He is also a board member of Damon Marks' Traveling Guitar Foundation.

 The band has built several homes for victims of Hurricane Katrina.
 The video for the hit song "Who Says You Can't Go Home" is a documentary of the making of these homes.
 The band also gave Oprah Winfrey's Angel Network one million dollars.
 With this, she created Bon Jovi Boulevard in Louisiana.
 Bon Jovi was welcomed back, one year later, to see Bon Jovi Boulevard, and to unveil it to its future residents.